Previous dayMarch 29, 2026Next day

 111.7 km---✓ ReviewedUSGS →

-On March 29, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 55 km N of Petersville, Alaska at 17:53 UTC.
-This was a intermediate depth earthquake, focused at 111.7 km depth.
+At 17:53 UTC on March 29, 2026, a magnitude 2.1 tremor occurred 55 km N of Petersville, Alaska.
+The hypocenter lay at 111.7 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 62.998°, -150.789°.
+The epicenter is at 62.998°, -150.789°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29